Learning & Engagement

 Please email alishag@bostoncourt.com call_made if you have additional questions.

-Boston Court Pasadena’s new student matinee program provides educational and enriching theatrical and concert experiences for students.
+Boston Court Pasadena’s student matinee program provides educational and enriching theatrical and concert experiences for students.
 Productions and concerts feature an engagement portion post-show which usually involves a Q&A or educational activity.
 Select theatrical productions also include a study guide for students with more information on the production, interviews with the production team and reflection questions.

 BOOK A STUDENT MATINEE